sider/sider-docs/docs/getting-started/code-quality.md

 ## Issues

-On the `Issues` tab, you can see all issues in your the branch of the repository.
+On the `Issues` tab, you can see all issues in your branch of the repository.

 ![Issues tab](../assets/code-quality/issues-tab.jpg)